restriglio/CookieCutter/README.md

 # CookieCutter

-The initial idea of this CookieCutter is to provide a base arquitecture in order to be able to implement a brand new project using Room and LiveData.
+The initial idea of this CookieCutter is to provide a base architecture in order to be able to implement a brand new project using Room and LiveData.

 # How the project is structured

-- app
+- sampleapp
-- MVVM
+- globantsdk

-As you can see, we offer MVVM to build our application.
+Inside globantsdk we offer MVVM structure to build our application.
-This base arquitecture is implemented as a library module and should be included in the application gradle.
+This base architecture is implemented as a library module and should be included in the application gradle.

 MVVM contains:
  - BaseView
  - BaseViewModel
  - BaseActivity
+ - UseCaseRepository

+ Here a simple diagram to explain that architecture:
  ![alt text](https://github.com/restriglio/CookieCutter/blob/master/ACC.png)

 # Room Persistence Library